xmidt-org/bascule/README.md

 This project and everyone participating in it are governed by the [XMiDT Code Of Conduct](https://xmidt.io/code_of_conduct/).
 By participating, you agree to this Code.

-## Acquiring Authorization

-The `acquire` subpackage handles getting the value for an Authorization header of an http request.
-The JWT acquirer gets a JWT from a configurable endpoint, caches it, and will get a new JWT at a configurable time before the current JWT expires.

-## Validating Authorization

-Validation of Tokens happens once an authorization value has been parsed into something that implements the [Token interface](https://godoc.org/github.com/xmidt-org/bascule#Token).
-The `basculehttp` subpackage provides http decorators/middleware that will parse an http request into a Token and validate it with configurable rules.

-Read more about the `basculehttp` subpackage in its [README](basculehttp/README.md).

 ## Install
-This repo is a library of packages used for the authorization.
-There is no installation.
+This repo is a library of packages used for authentication and authorization.

 ## Contributing
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md).